BatthulaVinay/Anamoly_detection/README.md

    jupyter notebook
    ```

-4. Open `Loan Approval Prediction using Machine Learning.ipynb`
+4. Open and run:
+   `Anomaly_Detection_CRISPDM_Vinay.ipynb`

 ## Results
-- Achieved solid prediction accuracy on test data
-- Credit history and income were strong predictors
-- Potential to automate loan approval pipeline with transparency
+- Detected several key outliers using Isolation Forest
+- Visualizations helped explain anomaly patterns
+- CRISP-DM structure maintained clarity and repeatability of the analysis

-## Future Work
+## Future Improvements
-- Deploy model as a web app using Flask or Streamlit
-- Integrate explainable AI (SHAP or LIME) for fairness and transparency
+- Add autoencoder-based deep learning models
-- Add more financial or behavioral data for improved accuracy
+- Use real-time data streams for live anomaly detection
+- Deploy in a dashboard with alerts and logging

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.